alexecus/sitemaper/README.md

 <p align="center"><img src="assets/banner.png" width="450"></p>

 **Sitemaper** is a very flexible PHP sitemap generator library that you can use to generate sitemap files.
-It can generate in to various format such as XML.
+It can generate into various format such as XML.
 It can also output the sitemap as raw data so you can bind it to a controller for example.

 ```php